Our Maths Curriculum

+We have developed our curriculum around the White Rose schemes of work to support a mastery approach to teaching and learning.
 This mastery approach helps pupils explore and demonstrate mathematical ideas, enrich their learning experience and deepen understanding.
 Together, these elements help cement knowledge so pupils truly understand what they’ve learnt.

-All pupils, when introduced to a key new concept, should have the opportunity to build competency in this topic by taking this approach.
-Pupils are encouraged to physically represent mathematical concepts.
-Objects and pictures are used to demonstrate and visualise abstract ideas, alongside numbers and symbols.
+We believe that all children, when introduced to a new concept, should have the opportunity to build competency by taking this approach.

 Fluency, reasoning and problem solving.